andrejbauer/mathematics-and-computation/_posts/2008-08-13-intuitionistic-mathematics-for-physics.md

 need not be the entire planet&mdash;it will miss isolated points at which $T$ is 273.
 The Law of Excluded Middle is _not_ valid.

 By changing the underlying space and topology, we can express various notions of truth.
 We can, for example, incorporate passage of time, or a universe branching into possible worlds.
-In the most general case the underlying space need not even be a space, but a [category](http://en.wikipedia.org/wiki/Category_(mathematics)) with a so-called [Grothendieck topology](http://en.wikipedia.org/wiki/Grothendieck_topology) which determines what &#8220;locally&#8221; means.
+In the most general case the underlying space need not even be a space, but a [category](http://en.wikipedia.org/wiki/Category_(mathematics)) with a so-called [Grothendieck topology](http://en.wikipedia.org/wiki/Grothendieck_topology) which determines what “locally” means.

 Apart from being a wonderful mathematical tool, it should be possible to use sheaf semantics to clarify concepts in physics.
-I would expect the notions of &#8220;truth stable under small perturbation&#8221; and &#8220;truth local to an observer&#8221; to appeal to physicists.
+I would expect the notions of “truth stable under small perturbation” and “truth local to an observer” to appeal to physicists.
 Fancy kinds of sheaf semantics have been proposed to explain features of quantum mechanics, see for example [this paper](http://arxiv.org/abs/0709.4364) by [Bas Spitters](http://www.cs.ru.nl/~spitters/) and his coworkers.

 ### Smooth infinitesimal analysis

 Philosophical explanations and entertaining stories about intuitionistic mathematics are one thing, but getting actual benefits out of it are another.
 For physicists this means that they will want to calculate things with it.
-The good news is that they are already doing it, they just don&#8217;t know it!
+The good news is that they are already doing it, they just don't know it!

 There is something odd about how physicists are taught mathematics&mdash;at least in my department.
 Physics majors learn the differential and integral calculus in the style of Cauchy and Weierstrass, with $\epsilon$&ndash;$delta$ definitions of continuity and differentiability.
 They are told by math professors that it is a sin to differentiate a non-differentiable function.
 They might even be told that the original differential and integral calculus, as invented by Leibniz and Newton, was flawed because it used the unclear concept of [infinitesimals](http://en.wikipedia.org/wiki/Infinitesimal), which were supposed to be infinitely small yet positive quantities.

 Then these same students go to a physics class in which a physics professor _never_ performs $\epsilon$&ndash;$\delta$ calculations, freely differentiates everything in sight, and tops it off by using the outlawed infinitesimals to calculate lots of cool things.
 What are the students supposed to think?
-Clearly, the &#8220;correct&#8221; mathematics is useless to them.
-It&#8217;s a waste of time.
-Why aren&#8217;t they taught mathematics that gives a foundation to what the physics professors are actually doing?
+Clearly, the “correct” mathematics is useless to them.
+It's a waste of time.
+Why aren't they taught mathematics that gives a foundation to what the physics professors are actually doing?
 Is there such math?

 Yes there is.
-It&#8217;s the mathematics of infinitesimal calculus, brought forward to the 20th century by [Anders Kock](http://home.imf.au.dk/kock/) and [Bill Lawvere](http://www.acsu.buffalo.edu/~wlawvere/) under the name [Synthetic Differential Geometry](http://en.wikipedia.org/wiki/Synthetic_differential_geometry) (SDG), or Smooth Infinitesimal Analysis.
-(I am too young to know exactly who invented what, but I&#8217;ve heard people say that [Eduardo Dubuc](http://www.genealogy.math.ndsu.nodak.edu/id.php?id=6615) also played a part.
+It's the mathematics of infinitesimal calculus, brought forward to the 20th century by [Anders Kock](http://home.imf.au.dk/kock/) and [Bill Lawvere](http://www.acsu.buffalo.edu/~wlawvere/) under the name [Synthetic Differential Geometry](http://en.wikipedia.org/wiki/Synthetic_differential_geometry) (SDG), or Smooth Infinitesimal Analysis.
+(I am too young to know exactly who invented what, but I've heard people say that [Eduardo Dubuc](http://www.genealogy.math.ndsu.nodak.edu/id.php?id=6615) also played a part.
 I would be happy to correct bibliographical omissions on my part.)
-By the way, I am _not_ talking about [Robinson&#8217;s non-standard analysis](http://en.wikipedia.org/wiki/Non-standard_analysis), which uses classical logic.
+By the way, I am _not_ talking about [Robinson's non-standard analysis](http://en.wikipedia.org/wiki/Non-standard_analysis), which uses classical logic.

 This is not the place to properly introduce synthetic differential geometry.
 I will limit myself to a few basic ideas and results.
-For a first reading I highly recommend [John Bell&#8217;s](http://publish.uwo.ca/~jbell/) booklet [A Primer of Infinitesimal Analysis](http://books.google.si/books?id=fk1UY6qm8mYC&dq=john+bell+infinitesimal+analysis&pg=PP1&ots=OeqA0XeU95&sig=CXMDUZKBdjXfNneJDN5I4pBiQdQ&hl=en&sa=X&oi=book_result&resnum=1&ct=result).
+For a first reading I highly recommend [John Bell's](http://publish.uwo.ca/~jbell/) booklet [A Primer of Infinitesimal Analysis](http://books.google.si/books?id=fk1UY6qm8mYC&dq=john+bell+infinitesimal+analysis&pg=PP1&ots=OeqA0XeU95&sig=CXMDUZKBdjXfNneJDN5I4pBiQdQ&hl=en&sa=X&oi=book_result&resnum=1&ct=result).
 If you refuse to read physical books, you may try his shorter [An Invitation to Smooth Infinitesimal Analysis](http://publish.uwo.ca/~jbell/invitation%20to%20SIA.pdf) online.
-For further reading Anders Kock&#8217;s [Synthetic differential geometry](http://www.cambridge.org/uk/catalogue/catalogue.asp?isbn=9780521687386) is an obvious choice (available [online](http://home.imf.au.dk/kock/sdg99.pdf)!), and there is also Moerdijk and Reyes&#8217;s [Models of smooth infinitesimals analysis](http://books.google.com/books?id=31QyAAAACAAJ&dq=models+of+smooth+infinitesimal+analysis&ei=ydahSJOyCISasgO9kpWeBQ), which shows in detail how to construct models of SDG using sheaves of germs of smooth functions.
+For further reading Anders Kock's [Synthetic differential geometry](http://www.cambridge.org/uk/catalogue/catalogue.asp?isbn=9780521687386) is an obvious choice (available [online](http://home.imf.au.dk/kock/sdg99.pdf)!), and there is also Moerdijk and Reyes's [Models of smooth infinitesimals analysis](http://books.google.com/books?id=31QyAAAACAAJ&dq=models+of+smooth+infinitesimal+analysis&ei=ydahSJOyCISasgO9kpWeBQ), which shows in detail how to construct models of SDG using sheaves of germs of smooth functions.

 To get a feeling for what is going on, and why intuitionistic logic is needed, let us review the usual proof that infinitesimals do not exist.
 This requires a bit of logical nitpicking, so bare with me.
 Both intuitionistic and classical mathematics agree that there is no real number $x$ which is neither negative, nor zero, nor positive: